Acacians: Anti-Arius

 Homoian theology also opposed Arius because it opposed the key aspect of Arius’ theology “that the Son was created by the Father 'out of non-existence'.”
 For example, the creed of the council of Ariminum anathemized those who say “that the Son is from nothing, and not from God the Father."
+The historian Peter Heather states that the Nicenes called the Homoeans 'Arians', but this was a ploy to associate the Homoeans with notorious arch-heretics, and there is no evidence of a direct connection.

 The incomparability of God

 The main pillar of Homoian doctrine is “the incomparability of God the Father.”
 (RH, 563) They had “a long list of texts … to demonstrate the incomparability of the Father."
 For example: